 Additionally, floors should be free of clutter and furniture should be organized for maximum maneuverability for seniors who use wheelchairs.

-CareFor, providers of senior home care services in Austin, TX and the surrounding areas, can also assist with home modification ideas and coordination.
+CareFor, providers of in home care for the elderly in San Antonio and the surrounding areas, can also assist with home modification ideas and coordination.
 The first step is our complimentary in-home evaluation, where we will put together a personalized plan of care to address the person’s unique care needs and wishes, and then we monitor that plan ongoing and update as needs change.

-Our Austin area senior home care services are available for just a few hours each week, up through full-time, around-the-clock care.
+Our San Antonio area senior home care services are available for just a few hours each week, up through full-time, around-the-clock care.
 Contact us online or call us any time at (512) 338-4533 to learn more!